JankMajesty/VDT_CBtest/pages/about.md

 ### Historical Context

 Published during Reconstruction, the Vicksburg Daily Times provides a window into the political, social, and economic conditions of post-Civil War Mississippi.
 Vicksburg, having been the site of a crucial Civil War siege in 1863, was a significant location during this transformative period in American history.

+### Thematic Organization

+This collection is organized around three key themes of Reconstruction: the Military Reconstruction Act of 1867, African American Suffrage, and Southern Lost Cause Mentality.
+Visit our [Themes page]({{ '/themes.html' | relative_url }}) to explore scholarly analysis and browse newspapers by theme.

 ### About This Project